10 The Private Capital Research Institute: Making Private Data Accessible in an Opaque IndustryJosh Lerner (Harvard Business School)

 Summary Information of the PCRI Private Capital Database

-The following tables and figures, from Jeng and Lerner (2015), provide a summary overview of the data collected on private capital firms, funds, and portfolio companies.
+This is a summary overview of the data collected on private capital firms, funds, and portfolio companies.
 In particular, the PCRI focuses on buyouts, growth equity, and venture capital investing.
+These charts are from (Jeng and Lerner 2015).

 Sample List of Certificate of Incorporation Variables